euc-releases/vmware-ws1-sdk-xamarin/GettingStarted.md

 ### Push App to Dev Device using App Catalog

 In order for the **Intelligent Hub** to manage an app, it needs to be sent to the device.
 This can be done via an installation policy of **Automatic** or by pushing the app down once using the **Hub**'s *APP CATALOG*.
 Once the app is listed in the *Managed Apps* section of the Hub, it is ready for local management.

+### Troubleshooting Guide

+**Q. On Android 10 (Q), HTTP requests fail with a "407 Proxy Authentication Required" error when the "VMware Tunnel Proxy" option is enabled.**

+A. To resolve this error, applications need to use the AW wrapper classes provided for the WebView and HTTP clients in the `Com.Airwatch.Gateway.Clients` package.
+This is required because, on Android 10 (Q), the Android platform removed access to the [/proc/net file system](https://developer.android.com/about/versions/10/privacy/changes#proc-net-filesystem).
+This change caused the SDK's internal authentication process to fail.
+The AW wrapper classes present in the `Com.Airwatch.Gateway.Clients` package perform the authentication.

+This solution is available from AWSDK nuget package version 1.4.0.
+Please refer to the Xamarin-AWSDK Sample application's [`TunnelActivity`](https://github.com/vmwareairwatchsdk/Xamarin-AWSDK/blob/master/samples/XamarinAndroidSampleApp/XamarinAndroidSampleApp/Tunneling/TunnelingActivity.cs) to see the usage of wrapper classes.